antonfdiaz/legacyProxy/README.md

 ## Website Fixes

 ### Reddit
 Uses a custom frontend that looks like old Reddit and gets the data from the Reddit API using the website token.
-The token is updated every 24 hours automatically so Reddit doesn't stop working on the device.
+The token is updated every 24 hours automatically so Reddit doesn't stop working in the device.

 ### Google Search
 Scrapes Google Search results and builds the results page from a local *HTML template*.